Ariel-ML: Computing Parallelization with Embedded Rust for Neural Networks on Heterogeneous Multi-core Microcontrollers: Conclusions

 \section{Conclusions}

-The need for a Rust embedded software platform integrating a tinyML pipeline has emerged from the simultaneous push for safer systems software building blocks on the one hand, and on the other hand for distributed AI more efficiently spread across the Cloud-Edge-Thing continuum.
-In this paper, we thus introduced Ariel-ML, the first Rust embedded platform automating computation parallelization on heterogeneous multi-core microcontrollers for inference execution using arbitrary TinyML models.
-With the pipeline we designed and the open source toolkit we published, users can transpile, deploy, and execute the model zoo output by various traditional machine learning frameworks (such as PyTorch, TensorFlow) on a wide variety of common IoT boards and development kits based on the main microcontroller families (ARM Cortex-M, ESP32, RISC-V).
+The need for a Rust embedded software platform integrating a \ac{TinyML} pipeline has emerged from the simultaneous push for safer systems software building blocks on the one hand, and on the other hand for distributed \ac{AI} more efficiently spread across the Cloud-Edge-Thing continuum.
+As new microcontroller hardware architectures are increasingly multicore, the ability to fully leverage such capability also becomes necessary.
+In this paper, we thus introduced Ariel-ML, the first Rust embedded platform automating computation parallelization on heterogeneous multi-core microcontrollers for inference execution using arbitrary \ac{TinyML} models.
+With the pipeline we designed and the open source toolkit we published, users can transpile, deploy, and execute the model zoo output by various traditional machine learning frameworks (such as PyTorch, TensorFlow) on a wide variety of common \ac{IoT} boards and development kits based on the main microcontroller families (ARM Cortex-M, ESP32, RISC-V).
 The reproducible benchmarks we provided show how our Rust platform is comparable to prior work in C/C++ on single-core microcontrollers, and how Ariel-ML outperforms prior work on multicore microcontrollers.
-In a nutshell: Ariel-ML facilitates the tasks of tinyML practitioners with respect to gauging feasibility on diverse hardware, evaluating performance, and finally, running TinyML in production, integrated in a fully-featured embedded Rust IoT operating system. \ \\ \ \\
+In a nutshell: Ariel-ML facilitates the tasks of \ac{TinyML} practitioners aiming to gauge feasibility on diverse microcontroller hardware, evaluate the performance of diverse neural network models and, eventually, deploy and run such neural network models in production, integrated on-board in a full-featured embedded Rust operating system.